gaxler/gaxler/rs-lox/README.md

 At first I aim to just make the thing run to spec.
 Later on will try to optimize some parts of it.

 ## Aug 14, 2022
+* `cargo t -- —no capture` to dump prints and dbg!
+During lib testing
 * Debugging annoying bug, it seems that print statement doesn’t put global variable on the stack.
 	* I didn’t handle the NIL OpCode and posed instead of peeked for global variable setting 🙃 🤡
 		* That’s why my pop operation was failing…
+* Going to try and play with cargo workspaces.
+Want to separate my code into three crates, runtime (vm, opcode,
 ## Aug 13, 2022
 * Using `&str` as key for my global var store.
 	* I store identifiers as heap strings, inside OpCode chunks.
 To prevent string copies, I hash the string slice (which is a pointer with length) of each identifier.